vitest-dev/vitest/docs/api/mock.md

 ## mock.invocationCallOrder

 The order of mock's execution.
-This returns an array of numbers which are shared between all defined mocks.
+This returns an array of numbers that are shared between all defined mocks.

 ```js
 const fn1 = vi.fn()